kemitchell/plain-website-terms-of-service/terms.md

 12. You may not strain infrastructure of the website with an unreasonable volume of requests, or requests designed to impose an unreasonable load on information systems underlying the website.

-13. You may not encourage or assist any other person in violation of [Acceptable Use](#acceptable-use).
+13. You may not encourage or help any other person in violation of [Acceptable Use](#acceptable-use).

 14. You may no impersonate others through the website.